archth/Chordamap/README.md

 Once open you can select a MIDI port to send MIDI note data too.
 Each button when held, will play the associated chord, sorted by chord quality.
 Chord inversion is automatically applied to each chord based on the selected key.
 Holding shift or control while pressing a button will shift the octave up and down respectively, allowing a range of three octaves when inputting chord progressions.

 Each time you press a chord button, the MIDI data is written to the sequence.
 From the 'Sequence' menu you can save the sequence to a MIDI file or you can clear the sequence.
+You can preview a chord by right clicking the chord button, allowing you you heard a chord without adding to the sequence.

 ## Installation
-You can download a compiled build of the program in the releases tab for ease of use.
+The easiest way to start using Chordamap is to download the lastest compiled build of the program in the [releases](https://github.com/archth/Chordamap/releases) tab.

 If you wish to use the program from the source code you need to first install the two dependencies, [mido](https://github.com/mido/mido) and [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi) via this command.
 ```